 technology to control movement aspects in each game.
 Every Wii sold in the United States comes prepackaged with Wii Sports, a sports game featuring Baseball, Bowling, Boxing, Tennis, and Golf.
 Unlike sports games for other consoles, Wii Sports actually gives the player a workout.
 Instead of just pressing the "A" button to swing at a pitched ball flying towards a character at 90 miles per hour, a player must actually swing the controller and time the swing correctly in order to hit the ball.
 Not only does Nintendo's controller break traditions, but Nintendo has

-also raised the bar on its system.
 The Wii is about three stacked DVD cases in size,

 which makes it one of the smallest consoles to date besides Sony's PS1.
 Able to connect to the Internet using